CompArchFA16/Lab1/report.md

  000 | 1111  0000 | 1111 |	0   0   | ADD
  000 | 0111  0000 | 0111 |	0   0   | ADD
  ```

- This test case is derived directly from Lab 0.
-However, instead of using a 4 bit adder component, we are using four 1 bit ALUs to compute.
-We try different combinations of sign of A, sign of B, carryout, and overflow to find out that our 4 bit ALU worked.
+We applied similar principles for our 32-bit ALU addition test.
+We took a 32-bit value with only its leftmost 4 bits with values and the rest with zeros.
+We basically took our 4 bit cases and padded to the right 28 times with zeros.
+Here, we test different cases regarding sign of A, sign of B, carryout, and overflow.
+The 32 bit test case is a lot shorter than the 4 bit one as we proved the functionality of our ALU extensively in the 4 bit version.

 ```verilog
  Cm  |    	A     	B     |   Out    | Cout  OF | Case